nigelfloe/fusion-upgrade-scripts/README.md

 **Upgrade notes for upgrading from 1.2.0, 1.2.1 to 1.2.3**.

-TODO: Notify customers to have enough disk space.
-More disk space than what current fusion directory occupies

-TODO: Write how customers can download the upgrade scripts ?

 Pre-requisites
 --------------

 1. Install Python 2.7.2+, Install python Kazoo library (https://kazoo.readthedocs.org/en/latest/install.html)
+2. Make sure there is enough free disk space (more than what current fusion directory occupies)
-2. `cd` to the base directory of an existing Fusion install.
+3. `cd` to the base directory of an existing Fusion install.
 (E.g, if `fusion` is installed at `/opt/lucidworks/fusion`, then do `cd /opt/lucidworks`).
-3. All the below commands assume the user is in the base directory of an existing Fusion install.
+4. All the below commands assume the user is in the base directory of an existing Fusion install.
 Copy the latest version of fusion to the base directory.
-4. Download the upgrade scripts from the Git repo
+5. Download the upgrade scripts from the Git repo

     ```
     curl -L -o fusion-upgrade-scripts.tar.gz http://github.com/Lucidworks/fusion-upgrade-scripts/tarball/1.2.3/
-    mkdir fusion-upgrade-scripts
+    mkdir -p fusion-upgrade-scripts
     tar -C fusion-upgrade-scripts --strip-components=1 -xf fusion-upgrade-scripts.tar.gz
     ```